macbre/actions-index-digest/README.md

-# actions-index-digest
+# index-digest action
-GitHub Actions for running [`index-digest`](https://github.com/macbre/index-digest) that **analyses your MySQL queries and schema** and suggests indices and schema improvements.
+GitHub Action for running [`index-digest`](https://github.com/macbre/index-digest) that **analyses your MySQL queries and schema** and suggests indices and schema improvements.

-With this Action you can easily **implement database performance regression testing in you continuos integration pipeline**.
+With this Action you can easily **implement database performance regression testing in your continuos integration pipeline**.